U.N. seeks $10 billion for Syrians as humanitarian needs soar | Law-Order

 U.N. seeks $10 billion for Syrians as humanitarian needs soar

 The United Nations urged international donors to pledge up to $10 billion on Tuesday to help Syrians fleeing a decade of civil war in the midst of the COVID-19 pandemic, saying that the need for humanitarian support has never been so great.
-In the fifth annual conference to keep Syrian refugees from starvation, the event hosted by the European Union will seek $4.2 billion for people inside Syria and $5.8 billion for refugees and their hosts in the Middle East.
+In the fifth annual conference to keep Syrians from starvation, the event hosted by the European Union is seeking $4.2 billion for people inside Syria and $5.8 billion for refugees and their hosts in the Middle East.

 "Syria's economy has been ravaged and now the impacts of COVID-19 have made things worse.
 Almost half of all families lost their source of income.
-Nine in ten Syrians is living in poverty," he said.
-Sweden was one of the first donors to pledge increased support at a time when countries around the world have less money to donate as COVID-19 devastates their economies.

-Rebuilding destroyed cities will take billions of dollars more and cannot start until powers involved in the conflict, including Russia, Turkey, and Iran, help agree on a peace settlement, the European Union says.
+Nine in 10 Syrians is living in poverty," he said.
+Germany pledged 1.738 billion euros ($2.04 billion), its amount largest in four years.
+The EU's support, which comes from its common budget and is separate from its members, was steady at 560 million euros.
+Other pledges came in throughout the day, including $100 million from Qatar and almost $600 million from the United States.

+Britain pledged 205 million pounds ($281.16 million), although David Miliband, president of the International Rescue Committee, said the amount was lower than the 300 million pounds pledged last year, urging London to provide more.
+The total was expected to be announced later on Tuesday.

 International Committee of the Red Cross head Peter Maurer urged world powers to reach a peace deal or face many more annual donor conferences for Syria.
-"Humanitarians are here to help but the ultimate responsibility lies with parties to the conflict," he said.
+"The ultimate responsibility lies with parties to the conflict," he said. ($1 = 0.8532 euros) ($1 = 0.7291 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)